Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 All comments from the Linkedin group can be added to Twitter.
 Click on the link to Twitter by ticking the Twitter box before posting your comments.
 Then follow the @waterwayforward account.

 A new inland waterways business concept was presented at the annual seminar of Suomen vesitieyhdistys in Lappeenranta on January 25th by Oy Cor Giljam the owner and Managing Director of Saimaa Lake Cruises.
-In addition, Pellervo Kokkonen programme director from the Centre of Expertise for Tourism gave a presentation outlining the business opportunities in the inland cruise sector and findings of the feasibility study.
+In addition, price Pellervo Kokkonen programme director from the Centre of Expertise for Tourism gave a presentation outlining the business opportunities in the inland cruise sector and findings of the feasibility study.

 With the introduction of new inland cruise ship on Europe’s 4th largest lake Saimaa in Finland tourism will enter a new era.
 The introduction of the new product will significantly enhance the profile of Saimaa area as an international tourism destination.
 The new cruise product will offer experiences in the pure Finnish lake nature and a taste of local culture.
 Access to the Finnish lakes will become easier for tourists.
-Onboard the new ship passengers will have full board and accommodation together with carefully planned programmes consisting of excursions, nature and fitness activities.
-The new vessel will offer 50 comfortable cabins for up to 100 passengers and ample space for leisure and activities in the restaurants and lobbies as well as sun deck, sauna and swimming deck.
+Onboard the new ship passengers will have full board and accommodation together with carefully planned programmes consisting of excursions, shop nature and fitness activities.
+The new vessel will offer 50 comfortable cabins for up to 100 passengers and ample space for leisure and activities in the restaurants and lobbies as well as sun deck, story sauna and swimming deck.
 Service will be of top quality and passengers will be pampered with creative menus combining local delicacies with contemporary European cuisine.
 Photo © Saimaa Lake Cruises Ltd.

 The Centre of Expertise for Tourism in Savonlinna initiated a feasibility study in 2011 and potential operators throughout Europe were identified and contacted and asked about their interest in new business opportunities on Lake Saimaa.
 Necessary contacts with experts and and companies were established through the Waterways Forward project partnership.
 On the basis of this study talks took place with one company that showed interest in the idea.
 During 2011 the centre of expertise assisted the company in product development and building partnerships.